wmwolf/MESA_Reader/mesa_reader/README.md

 Depending on the type of file read in to the object (specifically what ends up in `s.bulk_names`), you can also access the bulk data through some shorthand without using the `#data` method.
-So long as the data name isn't already a defined method on the `MESAData` class, you can simply use its name as a method which just returns `data("#{name}")`.
+So long as the data name isn't already a defined method on the `MesaData` class, you can simply use its name as a method which just returns `data("#{name}")`.
 That is, if you load in a history file,

 	s.data('model_number')